 Background: When used as recommended, zinc and ORS are highly effective treatments for diarrhea.
 Product packaging and presentation can strongly influence caregiver appeal and adherence and should be designed or updated accordingly.

-To help improve product uptake, partners such as Abt, CHAI, ColaLife, PATH, and PSI have identified and facilitated adoption of optimal product presentations and packaging.
+To help improve product uptake, partners such as Abt, CHAI, ColaLife, PATH, and PSI have identified and facilitated adoption of optimal product presentations and packaging informed by market research.

 Caregiver market research